I'm not a doctor but…

 2012 Giant XTC Composite 29

 Ok... ill put it another way....

-the love handles and man boobs are still there i thought after 10kgs they'd be gawwwwwnn...?
+the love handles and man !!
+BAN ME NOW FOR SWEARING !! are still there i thought after 10kgs they'd be gawwwwwnn...?

 I think they're the hardest to shift/last to go.
 DAMHIK